reactive-python/reactpy/docs/source/core-concepts.rst

     sent_patches = []

-    # We need this to simulate a scenario in which events ariving *after* each update
+    # We need this to simulate a scenario in which events arriving *after* each update
     # has been sent to the client.
-Otherwise the events would all arive at once and we
+Otherwise the events would all arrive at once and we
     # would observe one large update rather than many discrete updates.
-    sempahore = asyncio.Semaphore(0)
+    semaphore = asyncio.Semaphore(0)

     async def send(patch):
         sent_patches.append(patch)
-        sempahore.release()
+        semaphore.release()
         if len(sent_patches) == 5:
             # if we didn't cancel the dispatcher would continue forever
             raise asyncio.CancelledError()

     async def recv():
-        await sempahore.acquire()
+        await semaphore.acquire()
         event = LayoutEvent(target=static_handler.target, data=[{}])
         return event